aws-solutions-library-samples/guidance-for-digital-assets-on-aws/analytics/consumer/schema/btc.md

 # Database btc

 This schema follows the table/field structure of the open-source project bitcoin-etl (https://github.com/blockchain-etl/bitcoin-etl).

 All data is sourced from Bitcoin Core node (22.0).

+New data is delivered in each table folder as a new Parquet file "{block number}.snappy.parquet" ~10-20 seconds after a new block is received from the Bitcoin network.
+Every night ~00:35 am UTC intra-day files are replaced with one Parquet file per day "part-NNNNN-*.snappy.parquet".

 ## Table blocks